-The co-executive chairmen of the 11th Conference on Magnetic Confined Fusion Theory and Simulation (CMCFTS) (Guangzhou Hao, Youwen Sun, and Zhibin Guo) express their gratitude to the helpful support from the CMCFTS committee members and the local organizers (Professors Xuru Duan and Wulyu Zhong and the conference volunteers), who made significant efforts that led to the success of the 11th CMCFTS.
+The co-executive chairmen of the 11th CMCFTS (Guangzhou Hao, Youwen Sun, and Zhibin Guo) express their gratitude to the helpful supports from CMCFTS committee members, the local organizers (Prof. Xuru Duan, Prof. Wulyu Zhong and the conference volunteers), who made significant efforts that led to the success of the 11th CMCFTS.

 The sponsors of the conference were the Plasma Physics Branch of the Chinese Physical Society, the Nuclear Fusion and Plasma Physics Branch of the Chinese Nuclear Society, and the Theory and Simulation Project Group of the National Magnetic Confinement Fusion Energy Research and Development Program of China.
-The organizer sponsors of the conference were the Southwestern Institute of Physics and China National Nuclear Corporation.
+The organizer sponsor of the conference was the Southwestern Institute of Physics